-This programme consists of a semester at a foreign university.
-A package of 30 EC of courses (optionally including a research project of a maximum of 20 EC) must be done.
-A maximum of 7.5 EC of language/societal courses can be done within the programme.
+This orientation consists of a semester at a foreign university.
+A package of 30 EC of courses - optionally including a research project of a maximum of 20 EC - must be done.
+A maximum of 7.5 EC of language/societal courses can be done within the orientation.
+A Study Abroad programme must always be approved by the board of examiners in advance.